laminba2003/notebook-server/README.md

 ## Execution

+* Import the project as Maven project
-Run the _com.oracle.notebook.Application_ class as Java Application
+* Run the _com.oracle.notebook.Application_ class as Java Application